 - These are distinctly different from federal reporting!
 While we’ve tried to align for general comparison, bureaus should check reporting requirements or comparative needs to decide if it is necessary to use federal and state standards.

-- While decline options are generally used on the backend, because of the sensitive nature of this information, it is preferential to include the do not wish to disclose option to participants.
+- Because of the sensitive nature of this information, it is critically important to include the do not wish to disclose option to participants.

 Disabilities FAQs: Content for this section to be developed (including rationale, intent or purpose, and specifics about category and subcategories)